baumannzone/playing-with-hugo/content/post/hello-hugo!.md

 **Go variables and functions are accessible within `{{ }}`**

-Accessing a predefined variable "foo":
+Accessing a predefined variable `foo`:

     {{ foo }}